aptech/tspdlib/docs/sbur_gls.rst

 Purpose
 ----------------

-Procedure to estimate the structural breaks in a GLS-detrended framework.
-This procedure returns the unit root statistics.
+Computes the unit root stratistics with structural breaks in a GLS-detrended framework.

 Format
 ----------------